The Pax 3 Vaporizer Review

-In the industry of vaporizers, Pax Labs managed to produce a dry herb vaporizer, the original Pax and the Pax 2, which was widely recognized and hailed as the market leader by an overwhelming amount of people.
-The easy to use functionality and the slim portable shape of the device is favored by most users of tobacco and cannabis vaping consumers.
+In the industry of vaporizers, Pax Labs managed to produce a dry herb and wax vaporizer now called the Pax 3.
+The original Pax and the Pax 2, which was widely recognized and hailed as the market leader by an overwhelming amount of people, were awesome!
+The easy to use functionality and the slim portable shape of these devices is favored by most users of tobacco and cannabis vaping consumers.

 Design and Dimensions: